 Colorado law provides early termination rights for tenants who are victims of domestic violence, so long as specified conditions are met (such as the tenant providing a copy of a police report).
 (Colo.
 Rev. Stat. § 38-12-402.)

 If your landlord does not provide habitable housing under local and state housing codes, a court might conclude that you have been “constructively evicted.”
 This means that the landlord, by supplying unlivable housing, has for all practical purposes “evicted” you, so you have no further responsibility for the rent.
 Colorado law sets specific requirements for the procedures tenants must follow before moving out because of a major repair problem.
 (Colo.
 Rev. Stat. § 38-12-507.)
-The problem must be truly serious, such as the lack of heat or other essential service.
+The problem must be truly serious—for example, the presence of hazardous mold in the rental or lack of running water, heating, or electricity.

 There is no state law in Colorado that specifies the amount of notice a landlord must give a tenant before entering a rental property.
 If your landlord repeatedly violates your rights to privacy, or does things like removing windows or doors, turning off your utilities, or changing the locks, a court might consider you to be “constructively evicted,” as described above; this would usually justify you breaking the lease without further rent obligation.